ashwinipokle/contrastive_landscape/README.md

-# Code for 'Contrasting the landscape of contrastive and non-contrastive learning', AISTATS 2022
+## Code for 'Contrasting the landscape of contrastive and non-contrastive learning'